Dan-Air: Milestones

 Dan-Air claimed to be the first airline to transport a live dolphin.
 It also laid claim to be the first to introduce disposable catering equipment aboard its aircraft in 1969.

 Dan-Air ordered its first new aircraft in 1969, a single Handley Page Jetstream to replace the DC-3 assigned to Link City.
 However, the order lapsed when Handley Page went into liquidation in 1970.
 Despite the negotiations being at an advanced stage, with the manufacturer's future in doubt, it was difficult to finance the purchase and the order could not be completed.

 Dan-Air ran its first transatlantic charter flight in October 1969 from Gatwick to Trinidad with a Comet.

 Dan-Air operated a dozen 707 round-the-world charters for German tour operators during the mid-1970s.

 Dan-Air was one of the first UK airlines to employ female pilots, with five among 550 during 1978.
 It was also the first UK airline to have a female pilot in command of jet aircraft.
 Yvonne Sintes, who had started her career as an airline pilot with Morton Air Services in 1965, joined Dan-Air as a Bristol-based DC-3 first officer in 1969.
 She gained her command as a captain on the HS 748 fleet before becoming a One-Eleven captain in 1975.
 Sintes flew One-Elevens and Comets until her retirement in 1980.

 During its 39-year history, Dan-Air passed several important passenger number milestones.

 In 1960, Dan-Air carried 100,000 passengers.
 It carried 500,000 passengers in one year for the first time in 1969.
 1971 saw more than 1 million passengers.
 1973 was the first year the company carried more than 2 million.
 1977 was the first time with more than 3 million.
-Four million was reached the following year, the silver jubilee.
+Four million was reached the following year.
 It took until 1985 to reach 5 million.
 In 1989, over 6 million flew with Dan-Air, the highest number ever.
 1984 was the year Dan-Air carried more than 1 million scheduled passengers for the first time.
 Between 1966 and 1980, Dan-Air's 38-strong, active Comet fleet carried 8 million passengers.